What you can do with Groups for Business

 - Invite group members to meetings

-- Share content with group members, including Google documents, sites, videos, and calendars
+- Share content with group members, including documents, sites, videos, and calendars

-- A response to a question can be marked as the best answer.
-This also marks the entire topic as answered.
+- A response to a question can be marked as the best answer

-- You can configure a default question template that users fill in when they create a new topic.
+- You can set up a default question template that users fill in when they create topics

 - Take a topic they volunteer to resolve

 - Assign a topic to another group member

 Group owners can assign roles to group members.
 These roles determine what users can and can't do in Google Groups.
 Administrators automatically have the same privileges as owners for all groups in their organization, including groups that users create.
 Learn more about roles.